Advising on Education Abroad

 A Guide for Advising Students through the Study Abroad Process

 - Familiarize yourself with programs that CSB/SJU offers.

 - It is never too early to talk to students in your classes or during an appointment on how students will fit international in their 4 years here at CSB/SJU.

-- participate in a short term experience right after their first year (deadlines vary) or
+- Students can participate in a short term experience right after their first year (early November every year) or

 - apply during first year (deadline mid January every year) to go abroad for a semester abroad during their second year at CSB/SJU.